kobrabson/simulation-3/README.md

 8) Set up `massive` in your server using the connection string you saved in your `.env` file.
 9) Make sure to run `nodemon` again and make sure your database is connecting.
 10) Copy the connection string from your `.env` file into `SQLTabs` and create the users table and the posts table.
-11) Update the password column on your users table to datatype text.
+11) Update the password column on your users table from datatype VARCHAR(20) to datatype TEXT using an ALTER TABLE command.
+Save this command to an SQL file in your `db` folder.
+Your mentor will check this after you have completed your skills check.
 12) It's helpful to insert some dummy data into your database at this point to help you test as you go along.

 # Part 1